-What arrangements are in place to ensure that Bluebells and Jigsaw Childrens Centres are accessible for children and families with special educational needs and/or disability?
+What arrangements are in place to ensure that Bluebells and Jigsaw Family Hubs are accessible for children and families with special educational needs and/or disability?

-Our Centres are DDA compliant and are fully accessible from all entrances and exits.
+Our Hubs are DDA compliant and are fully accessible from all entrances and exits.
 The centre at Stanton has a disabled parking space outside the front entrance.